mlanza/atomic/docs/simulating-actuating.md

 Consider that associating (`assoc`) is about adding a property/value pair to some entity/object.
 It can be either actuated or simulated.
 Thus, `$.assoc` is impure and has side effects while `_.assoc` is pure and does not.

-The actuating/simulating command divide is made visible by the import.  `shell` imports as `$`.
+The actuating/simulating divide is determined by the import.  `shell` imports as `$`.
 This is primarily where impure functions are kept.  `core` imports as `_`.
 This is primarily where pure functions are kept.

 In each module there is an identically named `IAssociative` protocol presenting an `assoc` operation.
-The module of its origin, not the name, defines its identity and purpose.
+The module of origin, not the name, defines its identity and purpose.
 The one module actuates effects, the other only simulates them.
 Thus, although sharing a common protocol name and functions, the one dispenses *commands*, the other *queries*.

 Recall how [command-query separation](./command-query-separation.md) expects commands to return nothing.
 This is useful.
 Because in one instance you write an operation which takes a subject and its operands, actuates some effect against the subject and returns nothing.
 In the other you write an operation which takes a subject and its operands and returns a replacement subject, the subject as it would exist had the side effects been applied directly to it.
 A command's natural lack of a return value makes this possible.

 In both instances `assoc` has the veneer of a side-effecting operation or command.
 The impure one actually changes its subject and the pure one provides an updated copy of it.
 This command division applies not only to legitimate value types and persistent types but [also to reference types like objects and arrays](./mutables-for-immutables.md).

 Understanding the reason and purpose in using a simulated command instead of an actual command is vital.
-The divide between simulating and actuating revolves around the atom.
+The atom is the divide between simulating and actuating.
 Some data structure is held in it, so its contents can be swapped, one image for another.
 In this way, the inside of the atom is a pure, functional core.
 The atom itself and the environment in which it operates is an impure, imperative shell.

 The impure, messy world has no atom and applies effects directly against subjects:
 ```js